 The grape variety Touriga Nacional, one of the flagships of Portuguese viticulture.

 So, it can be said that traditionally more Portuguese wines are made from a combination of different grape varieties and less than varietal wines.
 There are always exceptions to the rule with Portugal wine, and the most notable exception is Bairrada.
 This wine is made from the Barga grape variety, which once held the monopoly among red wine varieties in the region.
-In short, most Portuguese wines are cuvées, a blend of several native grape varieties to achieve the desired flavor.
+In short, most Portuguese wines are cuvées, a blending of several native grape varieties to achieve the desired flavor.
 In some regions, winemakers blend more than twenty grape varieties to create a balanced wine.
 Thanks to blending, it is possible to combine the best characteristics of each grape variety to create a Portuguese wine.
 While some grape varieties are characterized by their fine fruity flavor, others have more maturity, more freshness or more body and fullness to round out the final product.
-This means making a wine that, as a whole, is better and greater than the sum of its parts.
+This means making a wine that, as a whole, is better and more magnificent than the sum of its individual parts.
 Something that only succeeds thanks to the number and variety of Portuguese grape varieties, which have adapted well to the different soils and climates of Portugal.
 For example, in the Minho region it can rain almost every day, while the left side of the Guadiana River in the Alentejo or parts of the upper Douro region often go many months without a drop of rain.
 The areas of Bairrada and Colares are in the sphere of influence of the Atlantic Ocean with extreme climatic variations, ergo means a lot of rain and cool temperatures.
 The climate in the Alentejo and Dão areas varies between Mediterranean and continental, with significant temperature variations between summer and winter and between day and night.
 This is the reason why Portuguese grape varieties thrive so differently in different parts of the country.
 They had to adapt to the geographical and climatic conditions of the regions.
 A process that took many centuries of slow but profound change to complete.
 That is why Portuguese wines are so different and special, surpassing many undifferentiated wines.

 In Portugal, different grape varieties are often blended to create a red wine cuvée, which then combines the advantages of all varieties in one bottle.

-Portugal wine: red wine styles
+Portugal Wine: red wine styles

 Light, sparkling and fruity red wines

 Are mostly produced on the windy Atlantic coast of Portugal, with an alcohol content that is now usually around 11 percent.
-One of the best known regions for this is the Vinho Verde region in the northwest.
+One of the best-known regions for this is the Vinho Verde region in the northwest.

 Rich, round, full-bodied red wines